It’s not just a show. Second City is a total experience.

 Tickets are purchased for a specific seating section, not specific seats.
-In our Mainstage and e.t.c. theaters, tickets can be purchased for the Floor (closest to the stage), Platform (elevated towards the rear of the theater), or the Rail section (where our VIPs sit).
+In our theaters, tickets can be purchased for General Admission which includes the floor (closest to the stage) and Platform (elevated towards the rear of the theater), or the Premium Rail section (where our VIPs sit).

 When you arrive at the theater, our House Manager will assign you a seat based on your time of arrival and how many parties are expected for that performance.
 All seating is based on the discretion of the House Manager.

 Our tables are closer together because it's a nightclub.
 You'll always be seated with the people you came with, but expect to make some new friends, too.

 Why is the theater so cold?

 When a couple hundred people enter a small room at once, the temperature increases anywhere from 8 to 12 degrees...quickly.
 Even the finest HVAC systems in the world can’t handle that kind of rapid transition well.